intel/llvm/sycl/doc/GetStartedGuide.md

 ### Obtain prerequisites for ahead of time (AOT) compilation

-[Ahead of time compilation](CompilerAndRuntimeDesign.md#ahead-of-time-aot-compilation) requires OpenCL ahead of time compiler available in `PATH`.
-There is AOT compiler for each OpenCL device type (`GPU`, `CPU` and `Accelerator`).
+[Ahead of time compilation](CompilerAndRuntimeDesign.md#ahead-of-time-aot-compilation) requires ahead of time compiler available in `PATH`.
+There is AOT compiler for each device type (`GPU`, `CPU` and `Accelerator` (FPGA or FPGA emulation)).

 #### GPU

 * Linux

-  There are two ways how to obtain AOT GPU compiler `ocloc`:
+  There are two ways how to obtain GPU AOT compiler `ocloc`:
   * (Ubuntu) Download and install intel-ocloc_***.deb package from [intel/compute-runtime releases](https://github.com/intel/compute-runtime/releases).
-    This package should have the same version as OpenCL GPU runtime installed on the system.
+    This package should have the same version as Level Zero / OpenCL GPU runtimes installed on the system.
   * (other distros) `ocloc` is a part of
     [Intel&reg; software packages for general purpose GPU capabilities](https://dgpu-docs.intel.com/index.html).

 * Windows

-  * AOT GPU compiler `ocloc` is a part of
+  * GPU AOT compiler `ocloc` is a part of
     [Intel&reg; oneAPI Base Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/base-toolkit.html)
     (Intel&reg; oneAPI DPC++/C++ Compiler component).
     Make sure that the following path to `ocloc` binary is available in `PATH`